Franz von Rintelen: Biography

 Other German spymasters under diplomatic cover in America were not all pleased with the Captain's activities.
 German Foreign Office Military Attaché and fellow field agent Franz von Papen (the future Chancellor of the Weimar Republic) sent a telegram to Berlin complaining about Captain von Rintelen and may have revealed that his cover was blown.
 The telegram was intercepted and decrypted by Room 40.
 In response, Captain von Rintelen received a telegram summoning him to Berlin from the German Imperial Admiralty Staff (in a cypher Room 40 could read; it remains unclear if Room 40 forged the telegram, or merely intercepted it).
 Captain von Rintelen sailed back to Germany on 3 August, on the neutral Holland America liner Noordam.
 After the liner was diverted to the United Kingdom he was arrested at Southampton, but protested his innocence so skillfully that the Swiss Embassy and Scotland Yard were both persuaded.
 During a further meeting, the head of Room 40, Admiral W. R. "Blinker" Hall, was not, and Captain von Rintelen cracked under interrogation and confessed; he was interned at Donington Hall for twenty-one months.
 He was then extradited to the United States, tried and found guilty in a Federal court in New York, and imprisoned in Atlanta, Georgia, for three years, after the U.S. entered the war.

 He returned to an impoverished and defeated Weimar Republic in 1920, a forgotten man.
 Later, Captain von Rintelen detested Adolf Hitler and moved to Britain when the latter became Chancellor in 1933.
 According to some sources, Captain von Rintelen despised the Nazi Party so intensely that, during World War II, he willingly taught the Special Operations Executive how to construct and use all of his former bombs and incendiary devices.

-He was writing to British fascist Captain Robert Gordon-Canning 20.6.45 whilst Gordon-Canning was interned (source declassified in 2002 MI5 papers on Capt Gordon-Canning). von Rintelen died on 30 May 1949.
+He was writing to British fascist Captain Robert Gordon-Canning, on 20 June 1945, whilst Gordon-Canning was interned (source declassified in 2002, MI5 papers on Captain Gordon-Canning).

+Captain von Rintelen died on 30 May 1949 in London.